Does The CB2 Receptor Control Inflammatory Disease: IBD, MS, ALS, Alzheimer’s, Arthritis

 Multiple sclerosis (MS) is an autoimmune disease that affects neurons.
 Research has shown promising evidence for the treatment of mobility in MS patients using cannabis.
 More research is needed, but current research has noted that cannabis with a proportion of CBD:THC greater than 1:1 alleviated muscle spasticity and pain.

 According to one pilot study in 2005, the risk of developing MS can be attributed to Q63R polymorphisms.
-This cannabinoid receptor is linked to an increased risk of inflammatory disease.
+This cannabinoid receptor links to an increase in risk of inflammatory disease.
 The research found that it was more common for MS patients to be an R carrier than MS free patients.

 However, we need further human clinical trials before we establishing concrete claims about CB2 and inflammatory diseases.
 That said, the future is looking bright for CB2 and inflammation.
 It will be interesting to see what researchers discover in the coming years.